GDColon/VVVVVV-Pygame/README.md

 + Added more menus!
 + Added customizable music packs!
 2 packs are currently implemented
 	+ Theoretically, infinite packs are supported.
 Simply create another folder with the tracks you want
-+ Added adjustable music volume slider
++ Added adjustable music slider
-+ Added adjustable sfx volume slider
++ Added adjustable sfx slider
 + Added cheats, enabling 1 or more will disable saving scores and overlay the game with a red "C"
 	+ Made debug mode toggleable (F3, C+H, and period/comma)
 	+ Added Invincibility mode